This tutorial will explain how to add sound effects, music and how to record voiceovers in iMovie.

 You can record voiceover narration directly into your iMovie Timeline.

-To delete part of your voiceover click on it and hit delete on the keyboard.
+- To delete part of your voiceover select it and hit delete on the keyboard.